The Bristoliste’s Bristol? The 411 turns 50.

 Over its lifespan, the 411 was continuously revised and improved – the 1971 Series II adding self levelling rear suspension, while the Series III of the following year received a sleeker four headlamp nose, which is said to have lent it the most powerful lighting of any production car at the time.
-The tail lamps were also revised.

 The Series V, produced for the final year of 411 assembly (1975-6) was visually and mechanically as before, but came with additional safety features – inertia reel seatbelts, fog lamps, rear head rests, while a black-finished grill and optional alloy wheels provided visual differentiation.
 1976 saw the introduction of the 603 model, the last all-new bodystyle to be offered upon the traditional Bristol chassis.